79 COLLEGE AVE WELCOME HOME

 Picture

-Several weeks ago, I was in The Castle with another graduate brother and several undergraduate brothers doing some final clean up work in preparation for the interior restoration work in The Castle, and we all started in the cramped, dust-laden library, and we worked hard for two days.
+Several weeks ago, I was in The Castle with another graduate brother and several undergraduate brothers doing some final clean up work in preparation for the interior restoration work to be in The Castle.
+We all started in the cramped, dust-laden library, and we worked hard for two days.

 Picture